SRPpandya2004/My-R-Paper-/README.md

 # Face Recognition Retrieval System using FAISS

-A fast and scalable face recognition system using ArcFace embeddings and FAISS similarity search.
+A high-performance face recognition and similarity search system built using ArcFace embeddings, InsightFace, and FAISS indexing.
-Supports efficient nearest neighbor retrieval with high accuracy and real-time performance.
+The system supports fast and scalable face retrieval using Flat, IVF, and HNSW indexing strategies, achieving high accuracy with real-time search performance.